 One year into the grant, depending on the length of your grant, you will be required to submit an annual report within two weeks of the anniversary of your award.
 Failure to do so will result in suspension of further payments.

 If your grant is running for 12 months or less, or you are in the final year of your grant, we require a signed final report with a financial summary, signed by both the grant holder and the institutes finance office, within six weeks of the end of the grant.
 The final report must be submitted via the online grants management system and a wet-in signed copy sent by post.
 The final quarterly payment is automatically withheld until receipt and approval of the final report.

 Please note that annual and final reports should detail progress adequately and the Diabetes UK Research Team may ask for more information before accepting an annual or final report.

-Please also note that we raise funds based on funded research, especially through the Adopt a Project scheme and that prompt reporting of progress is essential to feedback to our supporters.
+Please also note that our supporters raise funds for our research through programs like the Adopt a Project scheme, and that prompt reporting of progress is essential to feedback to our supporters.